romanf-dev/magnesium-rs/README.md

         }

-Finally, there is executor (or scheduler) representing the set of ready-to-run actors:
+Finally, there is executor (or scheduler) representing a set of ready-to-run actors:

         static SCHED: Executor = Executor::new();

-It should be initialized once on startup and then called inside interrupt handlers designated to actor's execution:
+It should be initialized once on startup and then called inside interrupt handlers designated to actors execution:

-        SCHED.schedule(...<the current interrupt vector number>...);
+        SCHED.schedule(...<current interrupt vector number>...);

 The main function should contain scheduler launch as its last statement: